 Sprints – When you run sprints, you create a similar afterburner effect with strength training, meaning extra calories burned after the completion of your workout.

 Eat less than 100 grams of carbohydrates per day - When you deprive your body of carbohydrates, it no longer has steady access to its preferred source of energy, sugar (which all carbs become once they’re consumed and processed by your body).
 It now has to pull from fat storage to fuel itself.

 Follow the Paleo Diet – I am biased here, but this is the diet that I follow whenever I need to drop weight.
 I recently dropped from 13-14% down to 10-11% in back in March for a vacation.
 I had only followed this plan for three weeks (heavy strength training, Paleo Diet, and working out in a fasted state).
 As you get very low, I would recommend cutting on almost all fruit and nuts and focusing on just consuming protein and vegetables.

-Work out in a fasted state - Although advanced techniques to get to super low body fat percentages are beyond the scope of this article, here’s another tactic if you want to drop the last few percentage points: strength training in a fasted state first thing in the morning, and don’t consume your first meal of the day until at least 30 minutes to an hour AFTER your workout.
-This is a technique taught to me by Vic Magary who has used it to drop incredible amounts of body fat in a short amount of time.
+Work out in a fasted state - Although advanced techniques to get to super low body fat percentages are beyond the scope of this article, here’s another tactic if you want to drop the last few percentage points: strength train in a fasted state, and don’t consume your first meal of the day until AFTER your workout.
+This is a technique used by LeanGains and guys like Vic Magary and Anthony Mychal.
+I’ve been training in a fasted state with zero issues on energy.